-Generally, if you render services in Canada, Regulation 105 requires that your Canadian customers withhold 15% of your invoiced amount and remit it to the Canadian government on your behalf.
+If you render services in Canada, Regulation 105 requires that your Canadian customers withhold 15% of your invoiced amount, and remit those funds to the Canadian government on your behalf.

 Note that if the services are provided in the province of Quebec, an additional provincial 9% withholding applies.